cleancoindev/wns/docs/quickstart.rst

 Just want to get a name and make it resolve to something?
 Here's how.

-First, download `ensutils-testnet.js`_ to your local machine, and import it into an Ethereum console on a node synced to ropsten or rinkeby:
+First, download `wnsutils-testnet.js`_ to your local machine, and import it into an Wanchain console on a node synced to testnet:

 ::

-    loadScript('/path/to/ensutils-testnet.js');
+    loadScript('/path/to/wnsutils-testnet.js');

 Before registering, check that nobody owns the name you want to register: